Adoption Story: Dave + Gwen

 God taught us to trust Him during this journey.
 In our minds, we waited so long and felt that we were never getting closer to growing our family.
 In fact, God was just telling us to “wait just a little longer”and placed the greatest gift in our lives - our daughter.
 Our trust in God has grown so much over the last year.

 Katie, from the first contact we made with her, was extremely helpful, not only in the technical aspects of adoption consulting, but also in providing hope and care for us in the midst of our journey.
 This is adoption consulting done right.
-In a field where many people may want solely a transactional relationship with their adoption counselors, attorneys, or birth parents, it is places like CAC that stand out as missionaries of God seeking placement for children with faithful families.
+In a field where many people may want solely a transactional relationship with their adoption counselors, attorneys, or birth parents, it is places like this that stand out as missionaries of God seeking placement for children with faithful families.

 Our daughter’s birth mom placed the greatest gift we couldn’t even fathom into our arms and will forever be a Saint to us.
 She has always been so loving to us and continually reaffirms the choice all of us made to proceed with an adoption.